Communicating Arts

 The Communicating Arts Department offers multiple opportunities for students to engage in individualized experiences, including communication and media studies research, student teaching, internships, and creative projects in theatre and video production.
 Students also gain experience through campus organizations, such as The Promethean student newspaper and University Theatre, which produces three plays each year.

-Students also have the opportunity be involved with KUWS, a non-commercial, educational, FM broadcast station, whose license is held by the Board of Regents of the University of Wisconsin-System, and is affiliated with Wisconsin Public Radio (WPR).
+Students also have the opportunity be involved with KUWS, a non-commercial, educational, FM broadcast station, whose license is held by the University of Wisconsin Board of Regents, and is affiliated with Wisconsin Public Radio (WPR).
 KUWS broadcasts 24 hours a day on a frequency of 91.3 megahertz, with an effective radiated power of 83,000 Watts.
 KUWS studios are located in the Holden Fine and Applied Arts Center.

 Communicating Arts students benefit from the vibrant arts, media and business community in the Superior-Duluth area as well as our faculty’s many professional connections and associations.
 Faculty and the Career Services Center help students identify internship opportunities that align with their future career goals and provide experiential learning opportunities throughout the course of the programs.